U.S. FDA authorizes COVID-19 vaccine boosters for the immunocompromised | Health

 U.S. FDA authorizes COVID-19 vaccine boosters for the immunocompromised

-"Others who are fully vaccinated are adequately protected & do not need an additional dose of COVID-19 vaccine at this time."
-The vulnerable group makes up less than 3% of U.S. adults, Rochelle Walensky, director of the Centers for Disease Control and Prevention (CDC), had said before the authorization.
+Mixing of mRNA vaccines is permitted for the third shot if their original vaccine is not available.
+Patients will not need a prescription or the sign off of a health care provider in order to prove they are immunocompromised and receive the additional dose, according to an official with the Centers for Disease Control and Prevention (CDC) speaking before a panel of advisers that will vote on the extra doses later on Friday.

 The U.S. Food and Drug Administration has authorized a third dose of COVID-19 vaccines by Pfizer Inc -BioNTech and Moderna Inc for people with compromised immune systems.
-The amended https://www.fda.gov/news-events/press-announcements/coronavirus-covid-19-update-fda-authorizes-additional-vaccine-dose-certain-immunocompromised emergency use authorization on Thursday paves the way for people who have had an organ transplant, or those with a similar level of weakened immune system, to get an extra dose.
-The patients may consult with their doctor to see if they are eligible, FDA spokesperson Abby Capobianco said.
+The amended https://www.fda.gov/news-events/press-announcements/coronavirus-covid-19-update-fda-authorizes-additional-vaccine-dose-certain-immunocompromised emergency use authorization on Thursday paves the way for people who have had an organ transplant, or those with a similar level of weakened immune system, to get an extra dose of the same shot they have initially received.
+Mixing of mRNA vaccines is permitted for the third shot if their original vaccine is not available.

-Reports of infections among vaccinated people and concerns about diminishing protection have galvanized wealthy nations to distribute booster shots, even as many countries struggle to access first vaccine doses.
 The World Health Organization last week called for a moratorium on COVID-19 vaccine booster shots until at least the end of September.

-"We think other countries might also follow suite, despite WHO's concerns for vaccine equity, due to the rising health risks posed by the Delta variant and diminishing protection of the vaccine over time," CFRA Research analyst Sel Hardy said.
-Wall Street analysts expect the authorization of a booster dose for a broad population to bolster profits of COVID-19 vaccine makers.
+Still, Americans have already started getting additional shots, even before the FDA has authorized them.
+According to the CDC, more than 1.2 million people have already received one or more additional doses of a COVID-19 vaccine already.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)